rwalkbout/walkboutr/paper.md

 While GPS devices and acceleremoters provide the gold standard measurement approach for walking, processing accelerometer and GPS device traces to identify walking is a computational and algorithmic challenge.
 In their raw form – a series of timestamps, locations, and accelerometer counts – monitoring data are rarely of direct researcher interest and may also contain subject-identifying location data.
 Further, it can be challenging to process these data efficiently to identify behaviors of interest (e.g. periods of walking).
 Some methods to identify travel using personal monitoring data (e.g. PALMS,and its successor HABITUS) (https://www.habitus.eu) process data on secure servers `[Carlson:2015]`; however, researchers whose privacy agreements with study participants preclude storing data on 3rd party servers may prefer a local R package.
 To address this gap, we developed a package, `walkboutr`, that implements a previously validated algorithm to extract patterns in monitoring data consistent with walking `[Kang:2013]` that may be safely shared across research teams.  `walkboutr` allows researchers to (1) process raw personal time stamp-linked GPS and accelerometry data for identifying periods and locations of walking and (2) create a deidentified summary of walking behavior that can be used in research and practice.
 -->

 Walking is the most common form of physical activity and a behavior of key interest for urban planners, health promotion researchers, and rehabilitation medicine practitioners.
 Personal monitoring with accelerometer and Global Positioning System (GPS) devices is the gold standard measurement approach for walking.
-However, processing accelerometer and GPS device traces to identify walking is a computational and algorithmic challenge.
-Walkboutr is a new package that allows researchers to process raw accelerometry and GPS traces into standardized walk bouts that can be used to analyze the relationships between urban design, physical activity, and health outcomes.
+However, processing accelerometer and GPS device traces to identify walking is a computational and algorithmic challenge. `walkboutr` is a new package that allows researchers to process raw accelerometry and GPS traces into standardized walk bouts that can be used to analyze the relationships between urban design, physical activity, and health outcomes.
 In addition to providing a consistent metric for physical activity analysis, the package de-identifies the original data in a summarized dataset, allowing research groups to use both a full set of data with all identifying information, as well as collaborate on analyses without the complications of working with individually identifiable datasets.

 # Contribution of `walkboutr` to Demography and Public Health